summerlight/anlp/Transcription between languages/draft.md

 The above might be considered as too subjective so that it's not a good evaluation metric.
 A more objective metric could be that comparing IPA for each pair of word and corresponding scripts.
 More similar they are, more successful the method is.

 Baseline:
+The script is assigned by choosing the smallest edit distance of IPA

 ## Data set
 ### General Corpus